danhenriquex/Real-Time-Streaming/README.md

 ### What I learned

-Kafka Integration: Gained experience in using Kafka for real-time data streaming and message brokering.
+- Kafka Integration: Gained experience in using Kafka for real-time data streaming and message brokering.
-PySpark: Developed skills in large-scale data processing and analytics using PySpark.
+- PySpark: Developed skills in large-scale data processing and analytics using PySpark.
-Docker: Learned to containerize applications and manage multi-container setups with Docker Compose.
+- Docker: Learned to containerize applications and manage multi-container setups with Docker Compose.
-Cassandra: Worked with Cassandra for scalable and distributed database solutions.
+- Cassandra: Worked with Cassandra for scalable and distributed database solutions.
-OpenAI API: Integrated OpenAI’s language models for advanced text processing and analysis.
+-OpenAI API: Integrated OpenAI’s language models for advanced text processing and analysis.

 </div>